Canon 5D Mark IV vs Sony A7 II

 Review summary: Canon 5D Mark IV vs Sony A7 II

 So what is the bottom line?
 Which of the two cameras – the Canon 5D Mark IV or the Sony A7 II – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 5D Mark IV: